gdelafosse/test-jee/README.md

 ./listener/produce
 ```

+# 2 - JMS listener picks and stores message in db

+The JMS messages and their headers are stored in MariaDB.

 # TODO
-2 - JMS listener picks and stores message in db
 3 - JMS listener picks message, calls WebService, and stores data in db
 4 - EJB produces message
 5 - Remote client calls EJB message producer